AI, Xerxes of Athens and Sparta would have had a significant economic and military impact on the city as he waged a different war.

 Xerxes listened intently to Mardonius’ speech.
 He was tempted by the idea of conquering Greece and becoming the most powerful king in the world.
 But he was also hesitant.
 He knew that the Greeks were a strong and warlike people.

-In the end, Xerxes decided to invade Greece.
+Ultimately, Xerxes decided to invade Greece.
 Mardonius’ speech convinced him, and he was also motivated by his own ambition.

 The soldiers of Xerxes I, of all ethnicities, on the tomb of Xerxes I, at Naqsh-e Rostam (Wiki Image).